katspaugh/wavesurfer.js/README.md

  * `region-out`– When playback leaves a region.
 Callback will receive the `Region` object.
  * `region-over` - When the mouse moves over a region.
 Callback will receive the `Region` object, and a `MouseEvent` object.
  * `region-click` - When the mouse clicks on a region.
 Callback will receive the `Region` object, and a `MouseEvent` object.
+  * `region-dblclick` - When the mouse double-clicks on a region.
+Callback will receive the `Region` object, and a `MouseEvent` object.
  * `region-created` – When a region is created.
 Callback will receive the `Region` object.
  * `region-updated` – When a region is updated.
 Callback will receive the `Region` object.
  * `region-removed` – When a region is removed.
 Callback will receive the `Region` object.